Planning a special event for the Mineral Wells or Palo Pinto County area?

 - Paying for tourism related advertising and promotion of Mineral Wells and/or Palo Pinto County.

 - Funding programs and/or events to promote the arts including instrumental and vocal music, dance, drama, folk art, creative writing, architecture, design and allied fields, painting, sculpture, photography, graphic and craft arts, motion picture, radio, television, tape and sound recording, and other arts related to the presentation, performance, execution, and exhibition of these major art forms.

 - Funding historical restoration and preservation projects or activities or advertising and conducting solicitation and promotional programs to encourage tourists and convention delegates to visit preserved historic sites or museums.

 The Grant Process

-December 16, 2020: Tourism and Hospitality Council will review applications.
+December 14, 2022: Tourism and Hospitality Council will review applications by this date.

 (Former and new applicants may be asked to present to the Council.
 Please have a representative available during that time.)

 January 12, 2023: Board of Directors will approve grants.

 You should receive a letter from us no later than January 31, 2022 to inform you of the funding made available to your organization.